 Micronutrients, such as zinc, selenium, and copper, are involved in metabolic processes, either as catalysts or facilitators for various enzymatic functions.
 Micronutrient deficiency can result from general malnutrition, a current illness, or side effects of medications or procedures.
 Nutritional loss may exacerbate severe illness and side effects of medications as the inflammatory response draws micronutrients to the damaged organs, causing an increase in oxidative stress, and normal defense mechanisms to fail (Preiser et al., 2015).
-For example, oxidative damage in copper deficiency results in muscle weakness and edema, and impaired oxidative status in iodine deficiency leads to a decrease in thyroid hormone synthesis and mental retardation (Pazirandeh, 2020; Pearce, Lazarus, Moreno-Reyes, & Zimmermann, 2016).
+For example, oxidative damage in copper deficiency results in muscle weakness and edema, and impaired oxidative status in iodine deficiency leads to a decrease in thyroid hormone synthesis and mental retardation (Pazirandeh, 2024; Pearce et al., 2016).

 The measurement of serum vitamin and mineral levels is widely available from numerous commercial testing companies.
 Normal serum nutrient concentration varies based on its function in the body.
 Serum concentrations of nutrients involved in regulatory mechanisms, such as calcium and zinc, are maintained within narrow ranges regardless of body stores and any changes only occur with severe nutrient deficiency.
 Other nutrients, such as carotenoids, vary in the body depending on recent intake or half-life length.
 Environmental factors, such as infections or stress, can also influence serum nutrient concentrations.
-Vitamin C, Vitamin B, selenium, and magnesium play a role in reducing the levels of cortisol and adrenalin in the body (McCabe, Lisy, Lockwood, & Colbeck, 2017).
+Vitamin C, Vitamin B, selenium, and magnesium play a role in reducing the levels of cortisol and adrenalin in the body (McCabe et al., 2017).
 Nutrient concentrations may also vary based on the tissue.
 Nutrient concentrations in cell membranes or bone fluctuate less, but these measurements are more difficult to obtain (Elmadfa & Meyer, 2014).
 Serum nutrient testing is promoted to the public as a nutrient deficiency screening and supplement personalization, but these tests are usually unwarranted.
 There is not enough information available regarding the optimal blood levels of vitamins.
 Moreover, there is a lack of evidence that vitamin supplements prevent disease in healthy adults with low blood levels of vitamins, apart from those with specific diets or conditions.
-Vitamin deficiencies typically occur in special populations such as the elderly or those with gastric bypass surgery, and not the general public (Fairfield, 2021).
+Vitamin deficiencies typically occur in special populations such as the elderly or those with gastric bypass surgery, and not the general public (Fairfield, 2024).

-Blue Cross and Blue Shield of Louisiana is an independent licensee of the Blue Cross Blue Shield.
+Blue Cross and Blue Shield of Louisiana is an independent licensee of the Blue Cross Blue Shield Association.

 Another possible method of measuring nutrient deficiency is to assess the intracellular concentration (as opposed to the typical serum measurement).
 Intracellular micronutrient lymphocyte analysis was developed based on the premise that a peripheral blood lymphocyte reflects the genetic and biochemical state of the person at the time it was formed (Shive et al., 1986).
-A study was performed to validate the measurement of lymphocytes as an indicator of an individual's nutrient state.
-Lymphocytes were hypothesized to provide a superior history of nutritional status rather than a "snapshot" from typical serum testing as proclaimed by the authors.
-Lymphocytes were grown in various chemically defined serum-free media, and their growth responses were measured.
-This lymphocyte growth response was used as an indicator of nutritional status.
-The authors concluded that lymphocytes provide an accurate method of determining nutrient needs, requirements, or deficiencies (Bucci, 1993, 1994).